Social media is typically used for recreation and entertainment. The medium has also become a powerful tool for criminal justice professionals.

 Presumed dead, Wood has been the subject of several Facebook tribute pages — a phenomenon that Holland’s attorney, Mitzi Johnson-Theodoro, believes could prejudice her client’s case.
 Due largely to social media activity, the attorney has asked for the trial to be relocated.
 She also said that during the jury selection process, a candidate will be disqualified during the interview stage if he or she admits to having viewed the Facebook pages.

-UA School of Law professor Steve Emens points to the problem of pre-trial social media exposure as one of the most challenging issues facing today’s legal justice system.
+University of Alabama School of Law professor Steve Emens points to the problem of pre-trial social media exposure as one of the most challenging issues facing today’s legal justice system.
 While independent research has always been prohibited among jurors, Emens insists that social platforms have enabled such activity like never before.
 He further asserts that any juror overheard talking about case-related gossip on Facebook or Twitter should be reported to the judge.

 Mistrials could be a consequence of this problem.
-Drawing from a Thomson Reuters study, Tucson attorney Rosalind Green has stated that online leaks between 1999 and 2010 resulted in 90 appealed verdicts, 28 of which were overturned.
+Drawing from a Thomson Reuters study, Tucson, Arizona, attorney Rosalind Green has stated that online leaks between 1999 and 2010 resulted in 90 appealed verdicts, 28 of which were overturned.
 Half of these appeals occurred as Facebook and Twitter rose to universal prominence during 2009 and 2010.